-My storage hard drive is a 4TB NAS grade hard drive, which is engineered and tested to higher standards than normal consumer grade hard drives.
+No discussion about organization would be complete without a few words about physical storage and backup.
+My primary storage hard drive is a 4TB NAS grade hard drive, which is engineered and tested to higher standards than normal consumer grade hard drives.
 This is the first level of protection against data loss.
 It is well worth it to me to spend a little extra on a better grade drive.
 I also keep all my programs, both the operating system and all other software off this drive.
 If anything happens to the operating system or a program that requires me to rebuild the system I can pull the data cable off the storage drive and ensure nothing I do while preparing the other drives for a new operating system will accidentally wipe the data storage drive.
 Once everything is back in place I can reconnect the data cable and it’s back where it was completely untouched during the reload.

-Another sometimes overlooked advantage of external hard drives, especially for those of us who live in areas with electrical storms on a very regular basis is that its a lot easier to completely unplug these external drives from anything and everything hooked into the electrical grid of the house or office.
+An overlooked advantage of external hard drives, especially for those of us who live in areas with electrical storms on a very regular basis is that its a lot easier to completely unplug these external drives from anything and everything hooked into the electrical grid of the house or office.
 My computer is hooked to the wall in at least 3 different ways, network cable, power cable, and through peripherals which are in turn plugged into the wall.
-Pulling two cables out of the back of two drives completely removes all physical connection between the data and destructive power surges.
+With rapidly approaching storms, or sometimes just having to work during some day-time storms, it’s a big relief to just unplug a single USB cable that all of my backup drives run through, and a single surge protector from the wall to completely physically isolate all of my backup drives from potential surges.

 The most important thing is to have a process before you need a process.
 Waiting until you accidentally delete files from an SD card before you import them, or after your working files are mixed in with your finished edits, or worse yet spread across multiple drives and folders with no sense of organization.
 Aiding in this organization is probably Lightroom’s greatest functionality.
 I encourage you to take a closer look at what Lightroom can do for you in terms of your organizational process, allowing you to spend more time taking the photos and editing them to perfection.